mitogen-hq/mitogen/docs/api.rst

         destination is the local context, then arrange for it to be dispatched using the local handlers.

-        This is a lower overhead version of :py:meth:`route` that may only be called from the I/O multiplexer thread.
+        This is a lower overhead version of :meth:`route` that may only be called from the I/O multiplexer thread.

         :param mitogen.core.Stream stream: